-Oil-Contaminated Asphalt and Concrete

-Step Action 1 Make sure the area is well ventilated before you start to clean.
+Oil-Contaminated Asphalt and Concrete Step Action 1 Make sure the area is well ventilated before you start to clean.
 2 Recover liquid with a granular absorbent.
 Sweep it into piles with a broom, and then pick up with a shovel and dispose of material in a closed drum.
 3 Wash and rinse hard surface twice, picking up the liquid with absorbent after each step.

-Spills Within a Vault

-If the equipment is known to contain PCBs, contact the Environmental Services 24-Hour Spill Pager (see Table 2).

-- Vault spills are usually contained within the vault and may not pose an immediate environmental risk.
-Contact Environmental Services for assistance and guidance. - Assess the quantity of oil present.
-Is it just a sheen on the water or is there a significant amount of oil?

-To Clean Up an Oil Sheen

-Step Action 1 Place absorbent pads on the surface.
+Spills Within a Vault Spill Pa • Vault quipment is known to contain PCBs, contact the Environmental Services 24-Hour ager (see Table 2 ). spills are usually contained within the vault and may not pose an immediate conmental risk.
+Contact Environmental Services for assistance and guidance.
+Asses ss the quantity of oil present.
+Is it just a sheen on the water or is there a significant int of oil?
+To Clean Up an Oil Sheen Step Action 1 Place absorbent pads on the surface.
 2 Move the pads around and allow time for the oil to be absorbed.
 3 Remove the pads and place in a plastic bag.

-To Clean Up a Large Amount of Oil

-Step Action 1 Environmental Services should be called to respond to large spills that exceed the available resources of the crew.
-Contact the Environmental Services 24-Hour Spill Pager (see Table 2 ).
+To Clean Up a Large Amount of Oil Step Action 1 Environmental Services should be called to respond to large spills that exceed the available resources of the crew.
+Contact the Environmental Services 24-Hour Spill Pager (see Table 2).
 2 Typically, a vactor truck is requested to pump out the vault.
 See the Vactor Truck Waste Accumulation, Transport, and Disposal section of this standard.
-Contact the Environmental Services 24-Hour Spill Pager (see Table 2 ) for assistance in scheduling a vactor truck.